Serverless Architectures are enabling a wide range of use cases, but they're not right for every situation.

 The Serverless Framework provides a configuration DSL which is designed for serverless applications.
 It also enables infrastructure as code while removing a lot of the boilerplate required for deploying serverless applications, including permissions, event subscriptions, logging, etc.

 When deploying to AWS, the Serverless Framework is using CloudFormation under the hood.
 This means you can use the Serverless Framework's easy syntax to describe most of your Serverless Application while still having the ability to supplement with standard CloudFormation if needed.

 The Serverless Framework is provider-agnostic, so you can use it to deploy serverless applications to AWS, Microsoft Azure, Google Cloud Platform, or many other providers.
 This reduces lock-in and enables a multi-cloud strategy while giving you a consistent experience across clouds.

-Finally, the Serverless Framework assists with additional aspects of the serverless application lifecycle, including building your function package, invoking your functions for testing, and viewing your application logs.
+Finally, the Serverless Framework assists with additional aspects of the serverless application lifecycle, including building your function package, invoking your functions for testing, and reviewing your application logs.